-The linear stability problem and simulations can also be extended in future work to include more realistic backgrounds, such as stable stratification, differential rotation, or magnetic fields.
-Stratification is particularly important in oceanic environments where IWs are excited predominately by wind stresses and are a major source of mixing in the upper oceans \citep{alford2016near}, impacting oceanic biogeochemistry and the climate \citep{jochum2013impact}.
+The linear stability problem and simulations can also be extended to include more realistic backgrounds, such as stable stratification, differential rotation, or magnetic fields.
+Stratification is particularly important in oceanic environments where IWs are excited predominantly by wind stresses and are a major source of mixing in the upper oceans \citep{alford2016near}, impacting oceanic biogeochemistry and the climate \citep{jochum2013impact}.
 In astrophysical contexts, IWs excited by planet-star tidal interactions can propagate in the convection zones of their host stars (or inside giant planets themselves) where differential rotation and/or large-scale magnetic fields modify wave propagation and instability \citep[e.g.][]{OL2007,AB2022,AB2023,AB2025}.
 In close orbits or when excited in resonance, IWs are expected to achieve large amplitudes, and understanding their general propagation, stability, and dissipation is key for predicting tidal evolution.

 We note that in realistic physical systems, either in experimental or natural fluids, IWs are typically excited in beams of finite width.
-The linear instability analysis in our triply-periodic model is applicable when unstable daughter waves, whose group velocities would be misaligned with the primary wave beam, have a growth timescale that is shorter than the time it takes them to travel out of the beam.
-It is well known that finite-size effects in IGW beams restrict the wavenumber space of unstable modes that can cause wave breakdown \citep{koudella2006instability,bourget2013experimental,bourget2014finite,dauxois2018instabilities,grayson2022long} and thus affects how far an IGW beam propagates before disrupting and depositing its energy and momentum.
-Our results for the linear stability of IWs can be similarly extended to understand the propagation of finite-amplitude IW beams and their transport properties.
+The linear instability analysis in our triply periodic model is applicable when unstable daughter waves, whose group velocities would be misaligned with the primary wave beam, have a growth timescale that is shorter than the time it takes them to travel out of the beam.
+It is well known that finite-size effects in IGW beams restrict the wave vector space of unstable modes that can cause wave breakdown \citep{koudella2006instability,bourget2013experimental,bourget2014finite,dauxois2018instabilities,grayson2022long} and thus affect how far an IGW beam propagates before disrupting and depositing its energy and momentum.
+Our results for the linear stability of IWs can be similarly extended to understand the propagation and transport properties of finite-amplitude IW beams.